ricardoarchive/ricardo-simple-redux/README.md

 Config parameters:

 - `needsUpdate: (...any) => (getState: Function) => boolean` - if function will return `false` action won't be executed.
 Handy in i.e. `RouteActionComponent` to prevent action infinite loop.
-- `action: Objec t| (...any) => (getState: Function, dispatch: Function, ...any) => Promise<any> | any` - a factory function or update obect.
+- `action: Object | (...any) => ({ getState: Function, dispatch: Function }, ...any) => Promise<any> | any` - a factory function or update obect.
 Whatherwer will be returned by action will be automatically dispatched on the store.
 Available parameters: `{ getState, dispatch }` and all extra params added to thunk
 - `before: Object|false` - optional will be dispatched on the state before the action.
 Good if you need to display a preloader when you want to call an async action.
 If value is `false` then `before` method from constructor config won't be dispatched.
 - `after: Object|false` - optional will be dispatched on the state before the action.
 Good if you need to hide a preloader when you want to call an async action.
 If value is `false` then `after` method from constructor config won't be dispatched.
-- `error: ({error: Function, dispatch: Furnction, getState: Function, ...ActionParams:any}) => Object` - optional will be dispatched if action will throw an error.
+- `error: ({ error: Function, dispatch: Furnction, getState: Function, ...ActionParams:any }) => Object` - optional will be dispatched if action will throw an error.
 If value is `false` then `error` method from constructor config won't be dispatched.

 # Examples